Incoherent ${\rm J}/\psi$ production at large $|t|$ identifies the onset of saturation at the LHC: Discussion

 \section{Discussion}

 With respect to our previous work, there are two changes in the formalism.
 The first refers to Eq.~(\ref{VM-amplitude}), where now we use the prescription of Ref.~\cite{Hatta:2017cte} for the exponent.
 This amounts to use $((1/2)-z)$ instead of $(1-z)$ as it was used before~\cite{Kowalski:2006hc}.
 This change has almost no effect on the predictions for the coherent processes, but it changes the predictions for the incoherent case.
 The previous good description of available data is recovered by using new values of the $p_i$ parameters, see Eq.~(\ref{eq:Nhsx}).
 After these changes, the results are equivalent to those that we have reported before.
-The values of the parameters of our model are then $B_{\rm p}=4.7$ GeV$^{-2}$, $B_{\rm hs}=0.8$ GeV$^{-2}$, $p_0 = 0.015$, $p_1 = -0.58$, $p_2=300$, $\lambda=0.21$, $x_0=2\times10^{-4}$ and $Q_0=1$ GeV.
+The values of the parameters of our model that control the behaviour of the hot spots are then $B_{\rm p} = 4.75$ GeV$^{-2}$, $B_{\rm hs} = 0.8$ GeV$^{-2}$, $p_0 = 0.015$, $p_1 = -0.58$, $p_2 = 300$.
+As discussed in greater detail in our earlier work~\cite{Cepila:2016uku}, the value of $Q_0$ was set to 1 GeV, $x_0$ was set to $2 \cdot 10 ^{-4}$, and $\lambda = 0.21$; where the latter was chosen to describe the behaviour of $F_2$ at a scale $Q^2=2.7$ GeV$^2$ corresponding to that of the J$/\psi$ vector meson in photoproduction.

 When considering the case of \Rz photo-production we set $B_{\rm p}=6.4$ GeV$^{-2}$ to be consistent with the findings by the H1 collaboration~\cite{Aaron:2009xp}.
+It is worth noting that the change of the value of this parameter is just a phenomenological tool to extend the model to describe also the photoproduction of $\rho^0$, where there is no clear perturbative scale.
 The photon viruality is set to $Q^2=$ 0.05\,GeV$^2$ in all calculations.
 The total cross section is determined by integrating the differential cross section, see Eq. (\ref{VM-cs-diff-excl}, \ref{VM-cs-diff-disoc}), over \mant.
 For the case of the proton as a target the integration is performed within the range specified by the available experimental data.
 In the case of photo-production of $\Jpsi$ off protons the used ranges are $\mant < 1.2 \textrm{ GeV}^2$ for exclusive and $\mant < 8 \textrm{ GeV}^2$ for dissociative process ~\cite{H1:2013okq}.
 For exclusive and dissociative $\Rz$ photo-production, the corresponding integration cuts are $\mant < 0.5 \textrm{ GeV}^2$ ~\cite{CMS:2019awk} and $\mant < 1.5 \textrm{ GeV}^2$~\cite{H1:2020lzc} respectively.
 The measurements of the energy dependence of $\Rz$ and $\Jpsi$ photo-production off Pb have no restriction on \mant.

 Another change with respect to our previous work refers to Eq.~(\ref{eq:nuclear}).
 In the past, we used the same formalism but took the limit of a large $A$.
 In this case, we did not take the limit in preparation for predictions of the incoming oxygen-oxygen collisions planned for the LHC~\cite{ALICE-PUBLIC-2021-004}.
 In the case of oxygen, the large $A$ limit is not justified.
 For Pb, Eq.~(\ref{eq:nuclear}) produces results numerically very similar to the ones coming from the large $A$ limit.